MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-manage-phone-numbers.md

 If you want to change the calling plan, or upgrade the calling or SMS plans on a particular number, you can do so by editing the phone number.

 > [!Important]
-> You cannot upgrade a phone number or change your call or SMS plans, after it is connected to a workstream.
+> You cannot upgrade a phone number or change your call or SMS plans, after it's connected to a workstream.

 **To edit a phone number**